-Recently, MIRI Investigator and Pediatric Neurologist at Tufts Children's Hospital Tomo Tarui, MD, visited his native country of Japan for invited talks and development of research collaborations with institutions in Tokyo that have major programs in fetal medicine.
+Recently, MIRI Investigator and Pediatric Neurologist at Tufts Medical Center Tomo Tarui, MD, visited his native country of Japan for invited talks and development of research collaborations with institutions in Tokyo that have major programs in fetal medicine.

 At the 2nd Academic Meeting of the Japanese Fetal Magnetic Resonance Imaging (MRI) Study Group, Dr. Tarui gave a special lecture entitled, "Utilization of fetal MRI in the prenatal diagnosis of fetal neurological disorders."
 This talk was an overview of novel research technologies of fetal MRI in the clinical practice of fetal neurology.
 In Tokyo, a city of 13 million inhabitants with a high percentage of pregnant women with advanced maternal age, there is growing interest in development of validated, standardized fetal MRI protocols and novel fetal neuroimaging technologies to improve prenatal diagnosis and counseling for fetal neurological disorders.

 During his stay in Tokyo, Dr. Tarui also presented at the Center for Maternal-Fetal, Neonatal and Reproductive Medicine at the National Center for Child Health and Development (NCCHD), Japan’s national flagship children’s hospital.
 NCCHD’s Fetal Medicine group has been focusing on the development of novel fetal diagnostic and intervention procedures.